AdobeDocs/certification.en/help/certifications/restart-program.md

 >[!TAB Experience Manager]

+### Instructions for restarting your Adobe Experience Manager certification

 Select **three activities** to complete and pass the course assessments associated with each.

 * **Step 1** - Study the courses in Experience League.